 Note: Our best PC tuning tools round-up has been fully updated.
 This feature was first published in November 2012.

-As soon as you take your shiny new PC out of the box and switch the machine on, it starts saving temporary files, caching pages, rewriting registry entries and otherwise populating the hard disk.
+As soon as you take your shiny new business PC out of the box and switch the machine on, it starts saving temporary files, caching pages, rewriting registry entries and otherwise populating the hard disk.
 Over time all of this stuff has an impact on the system as the disk becomes fragmented, old registry keys get left behind, items are added to startup and more.

-If you want to tidy up your system or target a specific area such as your hard drive, we’ve put together this guide which highlights some of the best software tools for the job.
-Note that all of these will run on Windows 10 and earlier versions of the OS.
+If you want to tidy up your system or target a specific area such as your hard drive, we’ve put together this guide which highlights some of the best tuning software tools for the job.
+Note that all of these will run on Windows 10 and earlier versions of Microsoft's OS.

 1. Piriform CCleaner Business Edition